 Other Characteristics of 401(k) Plans

 401(k)s limit the amount you can contribute in a year.
-In 2020 and 2021, you can contribute up to $19,500 plus an additional $6,500 catch-up contribution if you are age 50 or older.
+You can contribute up to $20,500 in 2022 (up from $19,500 in 2021) plus an additional $6,500 catch-up contribution if you are age 50 or older.
 If your contributions are made with pre-tax dollars, you could cut your final tax bill for the year by hundreds or thousands of dollars.

 Your money continues to grow sheltered from taxes until you withdraw funds.
 You can withdraw funds without an early withdrawal penalty if you become disabled, reach age 59 1/2, or experience financial hardship.
 You're required to take a distribution after you reach age 72.